 |Papillary||96 %||93 %|

 |Medullary||83 %||75 %|

-Papillary carcinoma: metastases to an isolated cervical lymph node does not affect prognosis.
-Sometimes there can be haematogenous spread to the lung (most commonly) which can influence prognosis.
-Poor prognostic signs for papillary carcinoma are as follows; older, extrathyroidal spread, distant metastases (advanced stage).
+Papillary carcinoma: Metastases to an isolated cervical lymph node; does not affect prognosis.
+Sometimes, there can be hematogenous spread to the lung (most commonly), which can influence prognosis.
+Poor prognostic signs for papillary carcinoma are as follows: older, extrathyroidal spread, distant metastases (advanced stage).

-Follicular carcinoma: stages I and II have a good prognosis, but once advanced (e.g. stage IV), the prognosis falls to a 50% 5—year survival rate
+Follicular carcinoma: Stages I and II have a good prognosis, but once advanced (e.g., stage IV), the prognosis falls to a 50% in a 5-year survival rate.

 The answer key is located below the references.